git-ninja4/CO-motorsales/README.md

 DATA CLEANING AND MANIPULATION

 The data was cleaned and checked for Duplicates and Missing Values.
-The data integrity was ensured after it was imported into MySQL Workbench 8.0
+The data integrity was ensured after it was imported into MySQL Workbench 8.0.
+The data analysis process can be viewed here - https://github.com/git-ninja4/CO-motorsales/blob/main/IMP.sql

 SUMMARY OF ANALYSIS